 Figure 3.12: Distribution of correlations of spawner abundances among CUs for observed data between 1998 and 2021 and projected time-series under alternative assumptions about the standard deviation on the marine survival co-efficient among CUs for the base Ricker model formulation.

-Variability in age proportions of recruits among CUs
+Variability in age proportions of recruitments among CUs

 Annual variability in the age structure of returns was generated from a multivariate logistic distribution parameterized using CU-specific time series of proportions at age.
 The underlying average age structure for each CU was set at the average from the available time series (brood years 1998 - 2016), while annual deviations from underlying age-specific means were drawn from a multivariate logistic distribution.
 Annual deviations were held constant among all CUs; however, the scale of annual deviations was controlled by the variability parameter τ, which was estimated individually for each CU.
 This meant that while all CUs simultaneously experienced increases or decreases in a given year, the magnitude of the increase or decrease was CU-specific.
 Annual deviations were held constant among CUs to represent the strong co-variation in proportions at age seen in available time series for Interior Fraser Coho, especially since 2010 (Figure 3.11).
 When the constraint of constant annual deviations was removed, generated proportion at age data was much more variable than observed data, which was considered to be unrealistic.

-Annual variability in the age structure of recruits has not been included in other recent projection analyses for this SMU.
+Annual variability in the age structure of recruitments has not been included in other recent projection analyses for this SMU.
 Both Korman et al. (2019) and Arbeider et al. (2020) assumed a constant age structure over time.

 Figure 3.13: Proportion of recruits returning at age 3 for 1998 - 2016 brood years.
-Only two age classes (age 3 and age 4) are present in the age structure, so the proportion of recruits returning at age 4 will account for the remainder of returns in each year.
+Only two age classes (age 3 and age 4) are present in the age structure, so the proportion of recruits returning at age 4 will account for the remainder of returns in each brood year.

 Covariance in exploitation

-We assumed an average exploitation rate of 12.5% for all CUs in forward projections based on average historical values, with common interannual variability in exploitation rates due to shared fishery impacts among CUs each year.
+We assumed an average exploitation rate of 12.5% for all CUs in forward projections based on recent average values, with common interannual variability in exploitation rates due to shared fishery impacts among CUs each year.
 Interannual variability in exploitation rates was assumed to be beta distributed (constrained between 0 and 1), with the standard deviation of the beta distribution parameterized from estimated exploitation rates for 1998 - 2016 brood years.
 The corresponding coefficient of variation (CV) for interannual variability was 0.44.

-Exploitation rates for Interior Fraser Coho are only available at the SMU-level due to limited coded-wire indicator stocks (1-2 CUs with indicators / year) and variation in which indicator stocks were operational in a given year.
+Exploitation rates for Interior Fraser Coho are only available at the SMU-level due to limited coded-wire indicator stocks (1-2 CUs with indicators / year) that have been available for the Fishery Regulation Assessment Model used by the PSC for coho salmon (PSC 2013).
 As a result, empirically-based estimates of among-CU variability in exploitation rates are not available.
 However, there are reasons to expect exploitation rates to vary among CUs in a given year, including differences in freshwater fisheries.
 We assumed that CU-specific variability in exploitation rates was half the common (SMU-level) interannual variability (CV=0.22), and varied this in sensitivity analyses from 0 and 0.44 to cover plausible bounds.
 Varying assumptions about variability in exploitation among CUs between CV = 0 and 0.44 in forward projections did not impact the distribution of correlations in spawner abundances in the projections (results not shown).

 3.6.2 Results